ATNF/askapsoft/Code/Doc/user/current/doc/calim/makecube.rst

 ------------

 The makecube program merges multiple images into a cube.
-This is intended to take individual image planes output from the spectral line imaging pipeline and merge them into a cube.
+This is intended to take individual image planes (as were produced by the old CPimager spectral-line imaging program) and merge them into a cube.
+The CPimager has been replaced by :doc:`simager`, but this utility is kept for now.

 Important notes: